EdenWise/hjcrc/hjcrc.md

 *The Jews assure themselves advantageous lives.
-Because the Jews keep it silent the political right becomes conservative too (people following the behavior).
-But for the political right is hard to hide the reaction if they are amoungst the people who know less, the yokels, and they act like they know the answers.
-I ask, therefore, to be responsible in reading this for one to consider that as a citizen that one has failed.*
+By keeping it silent they have pulled in the political right (other conservatives, people following the behavior).
+The political right though has a hard time hiding their reaction to the people that know less, the yokels; their behavior is offputting.
+I ask, therefore, to be responsible in reading this for one to consider that as a citizen we all have failed.*

 # The History of the Judeo-Christian Religion http://tinyurl.com/HJCR1